superfeedr/superpipes/README.markdown

 * Use https to susbcribe
 * Implement signatures to verify origin of content (we can use a secret set in the heroku:config for example.)
+* Add *filters* that can be applied to a feed, in the form of function called on each entry.
 * Support for multiple agregates
 * Make sure we do not depend on the feed's order in the config file!
 * Add an HTML view (with a socket.io backend?)